 Oils: Incense, Sandalwood, Sage.

-Stones: Amber, Tiger’s eye, Yellow Agate, Quartz, or any brown or dark yellow or orange stone.
+Stones: Amber, Tiger’s eye, Yellow Agate, Citrine, solar stones, or any yellow or orange stone.

 Deities: The Mother Goddess, Brighit, Isis, Persephone, Freyja.